-Note: Unlike last year, you won't be required to leave the venue during the lunch break if you opt not to eat.
+Note: Unlike last year, we aren't kicking you out of the venue during the lunch break if you opt not to eat.

 Time to take the celebration somewhere else in Seattle.
 Keep your ears open for unofficial after-meetup dinners and gatherings.